The Office Party Speech

 It's office party season again.
 And despite the "credit crunch" there's still scope for some serious fun.
 But what happens when you are asked to speak at the office party?
 What about when you have to thank all the staff in credit control or congratulate the sales team.
 Your party enthusiasm might be dimmed.

-But with some festive cheer, here's a reminder on the essential speaking techniques for your office party.
+But with some festive cheer, here's a reminder on the essential speaking techniques for the office party speech.
 Who knows, it might even be the funniest speech in the office this year.

 1) First plans.
 Identify the type of speech you want.
 Do some planning, jot down an idea or two and be ready for any surprises.
 Take a look at the party venue–work out the best location from which to speak.
 If party music is planned you should be able to use a microphone–essential kit for a noisy party atmosphere.